Search Adaptive Manual

 The term cognitive is used loosely to cover disabilities that relate to how the brain functions and may involve intellectual ability, information processing, coordination, or behaviour.

 Where possible aim to get the information you need from the student but use support people and whanau as well especially where the student is unable to answer your questions.
-It may also be useful to arrange for a carer to meet you after you have spent some time with the
+It may also be useful to arrange for a carer to meet you after you have spent some time with the student to gather more information after you know the student better.

 The basic information the instructor needs for a successful lesson can be broken down as follows: